 The Town Center Mixed Use character area includes Downtown Fairburn and the surrounding core.
 Downtown is the historic node of the city, with traditional, commercial land uses and limited residential development.
-Lots in Downtown Fairburn are typically small, with zero-lot-line buildings, and shallow or no setbacks from the street right-of-way.
-There is an interconnected street grid, with the heaviest activity along Highway Broad Street.
-29/East Downtown Fairburn is easily accessible from I-85.
-There are also several civic/institutional uses in Downtown, including Fairburn City Hall, Landmark Christian School, Campbellton Elementary School, First Baptist Church, Fairburn Education Campus (Georgia Military College and Brenau University)
+Lots in Downtown Fairburn are typically small, with zero-lot line buildings, and shallow or no setbacks from the street There right-of-way. is an interconnected street grid, with the along heaviest activity Highway 29/East Broad Street.
+Downtown Fairburn is easily accessible from I-85.
+There are also several civic/institutional uses in Downtown, including Fairburn City Hall, Landmark School.
+Christian Campbellton First Elementary School.
+Baptist Church, and Georgia Military College.

-- Maintain the integrity of interconnected grid and pedestrian circulation - Historic structures should be preserved or adaptively reused wherever possible - New development should reflect the historical context of building mass, scale, and setbacks - Encourage mixed-use infill and redevelopment - Encourage transit-supportive residential development - Economic development strategies should continue to nurture thriving commercial activity - Enhance tree planting to include more shade trees and ornamental streetscape plantings - Ensure that future phases of streetscape enhancements are developed in harmony with previous efforts, as well as economic development goals of the City and the Downtown
+- Maintain integrity of interconnected grid and pedestrian circulation - Historic structures should be preserved or adaptively reused wherever possible - New development should reflect the historical context of building mass, scale and setbacks - Encourage mixed-use infill and redevelopment - Encourage transit-supportive residential development - Economic development strategies should continue to nurture thriving commercial activity - Enhance tree planting to include more shade trees and ornamental streetscape plantings - Ensure that future phases of streetscape enhancements are developed in harmony with previous efforts, as well as economic development goals of the City and the Downtown Development Authority - Encourage development of various housing types

-Development Authority

-- Encourage the development of various housing types - Encourage vibrant architectural designs and unique amenities - Promote the implementation of public art and placemaking assets - Promote cohesive building signage
+- Encourage vibrant architectural designs and unique amenities - Promote implementation of public art and placemaking assets - Promote cohesive building signage

-The centralized location of Downtown Fairburn is ideal for denser town center mixed-use development patterns, with residential, commercial, civic/institutional/office, and educational uses within this character area.
+The centralized location of Downtown Fairburn is ideal for denser town center mixed-use development patterns, with residential, commercial, civic/institutional/ office and educational uses within this character area.
 The goal is for the Downtown/Town Center Mixed Use Character Area to become the center of daily life in the city.

-Appropriate zoning districts in the currently adopted Zoning Ordinance for Downtown include RM-12, RM-36, R-3, R-4, R-CT, and O&I (with limitations based on building scale and design).
+Appropriate zoning districts in the currently adopted Zoning Ordinance for Downtown include, RM-12, RM-36, R-3, R-4, R-CT, and O&I (with limitations based on building scale and design).